plesk/docker/windows/README.md

 # Introduction

-We have been using Linux docker images for a long time.
-Docker image for Windows has appeared only now, so Plesk for Windows can be run in containers.
+The directory contains a Dockerfile, which helps you to build an image with Plesk for Windows product.

-In the long term, this should give more opportunities to improve the process of testing windows-specific functionality of Plesk.
+Plesk for Windows as a Docker container is an experimental project.
+Please use it only for evaluation and testing purposes at your own risk.

-# Mandatory requirements
+# Requirements

-* Building an image for Windows must be performed on a server with installed Windows Server 2019.
+* Building an image for Windows must be performed on a server with Windows Server 2019 installed.
-* The OS version of the host system and the image version of Windows Server 2019 must be identical to run a ready image or build a new local image.
+* The OS version of the host system and the image version of Windows Server 2019 must be identical to run a container or build a new local image.
-* Otherwise, the build or the run will fail (in particular, there are problems with Microsoft Visual C ++ Redistributable installing.).
+* Otherwise, the build procedure or the launch of the container may fail (in particular, there can be a problem with Microsoft Visual C++ Redistributable installation).

 In order to fix it, you need to make sure that the versions match: